Kotlin/kotlin-by-example/examples/05_stdlib/03_filter.md

 # filter

-*filter* is a function defined in the standard library that can be used to filter collection.
-It takes a predicate as an lambda-parameters.
+*filter* function enables you to filter collections.
+It takes a filter predicate as a lambda-parameter.
+The predicate is applied to each element.
+Elements that make the predicate `true` are returned in the result collection.
 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">

 ```kotlin